-In 2021, we conducted a preliminary human rights risk assessment with a reputable supply chain management consultant to further identify high-risk supply chains.
+In 2021, we had conducted a preliminary human rights risk assessment with a reputable supply chain management consultant to further identify high-risk supply chains.
 The assessment utilized historical data on a comprehensive set of risk factors relevant to companies in similar industries and locations.
-It involved almost 1,600 entities, including our regular direct suppliers to all Gore Divisions and our cross-divisional manufacturing facilities covering, among other human rights topics, child labor, migrant labor and modern slavery.
-Further information regarding our human rights risk assessment is available in our 2022 Sustainability Update.
+It involved almost 1,600 entities, including our regular direct suppliers to all Gore Divisions and our cross-divisional manufacturing facilities.
+In 2023, we updated our human rights risk assessment to keep abreast of the constantly changing risk landscape and to include new suppliers onboarded in the past two years.
+The 2023 assessment included new indices in accordance with the German Supply Chain Act, including several environmental topics.

-The assessment found that Gore's average human rights risk exposure was relatively low, owing mainly to the fact that most of our suppliers are located in the United States and Western Europe, where there is typically a lower risk of violations, particularly with respect to forced and child labor.
+The assessment found that Gore's average human rights risk exposure in this tier of the supply chain was relatively low, owing mainly to the fact that most of our suppliers are located in the United States and Western Europe, where there is typically a lower risk of violations, particularly with respect to forced and child labor.
 However, we recognize that conditions may vary significantly from one facility to another, even in the same country, and that the circumstances might change rapidly in the same facility.
-We have therefore used the 2021 preliminary human rights risk assessment to further our due diligence efforts globally.